harding/scaling-book/x.payment_batching/payment_batching.md

 ![Saving rates for best and typical cases of payment batching after consolidation](img/p2wpkh-batching-after-consolidation.png)

 For the typical case,
-consolidation actually loses money when only making a single payment, but when actually batching, it performs almost as well as the best case scenario.
+consolidation loses efficiency when only making a single payment, but when actually batching, it performs almost as well as the best case scenario.